timmyneutron/frontend-nanodegree-mobile-portfolio/README.md

 $> cd /path/to/your-project-folder
 $> python -m SimpleHTTPServer 8080
 ```
-Then run ngrok to make the page remotely accesible
+Then download and install [ngrok](https://ngrok.com/) to the dist folder to make your local server accessible remotely, and run
 ```sh
 $> ./ngrok http 8080
 ```